mui/base-ui/docs/data/base/components/number-field/number-field.md

 ### Scrubbing

-The `ScrubArea` subcomponent lets users scrub the value with their pointer as a faster alternative to the buttons.
+The `ScrubArea` subcomponent lets users scrub the value with their pointer as a faster alternative to the stepper buttons.
 This is useful in high-density UIs, such as an image editor that changes the width, height, or location of a layer:

 {{"demo": "UnstyledNumberFieldScrub.js", "defaultCodeOpen": true}}